Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 Ice and heat are the best treatment combination for you if:

-- You're looking to heal your elbow tendon injury / elbow bursitis / forearm strain / bicep tear quickly and want to boost the natural power of pain relief and healing in your body.
+- You're looking to boost the natural power of pain relief and healing in your body.

-- You don't want to repeatedly pay the cost (both from your wallet and time needed for long-term healing) of injections, medications or hospital visits.
-Perhaps you want to try and avoid surgery - an option you want to avoid if at all possible.
+- You don't want to repeatedly pay the cost (both from your wallet and time needed for long-term healing) of injections, medications, hospital visits or surgery.

-- You want to prevent any future re-injury, pain, tear or swelling in your elbow, upper arm or forearm.
+- You want to help reduce the risk of re-injury, pain or swelling in your Elbow.

-- You're looking for a tried, tested, and true method of healing that thousands of elbow injury sufferers have used successfully.
+- You're looking for a tried and tested method of healing that has worked for countless other elbow pain sufferers.

 Combining cold and warmth is a simple yet effective way to get immediate pain relief and promote long-term healing.
 In your lifetime you've probably had your mom, family doctor, nurse, surgeon or physical therapist tell you to use ice right after you're injured and something warm from time to time once the swelling's gone down.
 It's a simple yet very effective way to relieve pain and promote healing in your elbow.